psychemedia/sin-eater-resources/hereford-journal.md

 https://www.britishnewspaperarchive.co.uk/viewer/bl/0000398/18520901/013/0002

+Hereford Journal
-Hereford Journal - Wednesday 01 September 1852
+Wednesday 01 September 1852
+p?

 ...
 THE CAMBRIAN ARCHAEOLOGICAL ASSOCIATION AT LUDLOW.
 The sixth annual meeting- of this valuable and useful Society commenced Ludlow on Monday, and the sitting-s, excursions, &c. were continued throughout the week, and closed on Saturday.